9 Sights in Hoorn, Netherlands (with Map and Images)

 Show sight on map

-The Grote Kerk is a church in the West Frisian city of Hoorn, in the Dutch province of Noord-Holland.
-He stands on the Kerkplein, which runs around the church, and is a defining factor for the Hoornse Stadsevijk, next to the Roman Catholic Church of the HH.
+The Grote Kerk is a church in the West Frisian city of Hoorn, in the Dutch province of North Holland.
+It is located on the Kerkplein, which runs around the church, and is a defining feature of the Hoorn cityscape, next to the Roman Catholic church of the HH.
 Cyriacus and Francis.
 The tower is 60 meters high.

 Wikipedia: Grote Kerk (Hoorn) (NL)